mirage/mirage-profile/README.md

     MProf_xen.share_with (module Gnt.Gntshr) (module OS.Xs) ~domid:0 trace_pages

+You'll also need to link with the `mirage-profile.xen` ocamlfind library.

 To trace a **Unix process**, use `MProf_unix.mmap_buffer` to write to an mmapped file:

     let () =
       let buffer = MProf_unix.mmap_buffer ~size:1000000 "trace.ctf" in
       let trace_config = MProf.Trace.Control.make buffer MProf_unix.timestamper in
       MProf.Trace.Control.start trace_config

+You'll also need to link with the `mirage-profile.unix` ocamlfind library.

 ## Viewing traces